MagicLeo21/PodcastTranscripts/EnglishPod/[008]What's_Your_Name_Again.md

 **DIALOGUE FIRST TIME**

+> A: Nick!
+How's it going?

+> B: Oh, hey…

+> A: What are you doing in this neighbourhood?
+Do you live around here?

+> B: Actually, my office is right around the corner.

+> A: It was great to meet you last week at the conference.
+I really enjoyed our conversation about foreign investment.

+> B: Yeah, yeah, it was really interesting.
+You know, I'm in a bit of a hurry, but here's my card.
+We should definitely meet up again and continue our discussion.

+> A: Sure, you still have my contact details, right?

+> B: You know what, this is really embarrassing, but your name has just slipped my mind.
+Can you remind me?

+> A: Sure, my name is Ana Ferris.
+Don't worry about it; it happens to me all the time.
+I'm terrible with names too.

 **Erica:** Well, I hate it when people's phones ring when I'm watching a movie.

 **Marco:** Hehe.
 I think everyone… gets kind of, uh, angry, but we're gonna talk about this a little bit later.
 Why don't we take a look now at our "language takeaway"?